Canada's role in Webb

 - remain steadily locked or pointed, with very high precision, on a specific celestial target

-The FGS will play an important role in all scientific observations made by Webb and will offset any jitters in the telescope to ensure the collection of clear and detailed pictures of celestial bodies in the universe.
+The FGS plays an important role in all scientific observations made by Webb and ensures the collection of clear and detailed pictures of celestial bodies in the universe.

 Near-Infrared Imager and Slitless Spectrograph

-The Canadian NIRISS instrument will enable scientists to determine the composition of exoplanets' atmospheres, observe distant galaxies, and examine objects that are very close together.
+The Canadian NIRISS instrument enables scientists to determine the composition of exoplanets' atmospheres, observe distant galaxies, and examine objects that are very close together.

-Using a camera sensitive to infrared wavelengths, NIRISS will capture the infrared light emitted by objects and gather information about the spectra of distant planets.
+Using a camera sensitive to infrared wavelengths, NIRISS captures the infrared light emitted by objects and gathers information about the spectra of distant planets.

 A spectrum shows exactly how bright an object is at many different wavelengths, or colours.
 This gives detailed information on the characteristics of the observed object.